Race to Resilience

 Official Partner Initiative

 ICSI is excited to be an official Partner Initiative of the Race to Resilience global campaign.

 The High Level Climate Champions Race to Resilience, the sibling campaign of Race to Zero, was launched at the Climate Adaptation Summit on 25 January by Alok Sharma, COP26 President designate, after an opening statement from Ban Ki-moon, 8th Secretary General of the United Nations.

 Through a partnership of initiatives, the campaign will focus on helping frontline communities to build resilience and adapt to impacts of climate change, such as extreme heat, drought, flooding and sea level rise.

 ICSI is the biggest coalition of engineers in the world, influencing the work of over 200,000 engineers in 175+ countries.
 Because of this, ICSI offers an unparalleled opportunity to act as a catalyst for engaging with the engineering community on the global agenda for climate action and resilience building via the Climate Champions Team and the broader UN climate agreement implementation process.

 As a Partner Initiative, ICSI has made the following pledges:

-ICSI members will have delivered 12,600 projects in 2,000 cities to improve the climate resilience of 400m people.
+ICSI R2R participants will have influenced and/or delivered 3,780 projects in 210 cities to improve the climate resilience of 567m people.

 The Climate Resilient Infrastructure Report Series

 The Climate Resilient Infrastructure Report series was first launched in May 2023 in an effort to report progress on